sensedeep/dynamodb-onetable/README.md

 The `validate` property defines a regular expression that is used to validate data before writing to the database.
 Highly recommended.

-The `value` property defines a literal string template, similar to JavaScript string templates, that is used to compute the attribute value.
-The template string may contain `${name}` references to other model attributes.
+The `value` property defines a literal string or function template that are used to compute the attribute value.
 This is useful for computing key values from other attributes and for creating compound (composite) sort keys.

+String templates are similar to JavaScript string templates, The template string may contain `${name}` references to other model attributes.

+The `value` may also be set to a function which then returns the attribute value.
+The calling sequence for the function is `value(attributeName: String, properties, ...contexts)` where `properties` are the other attributes provided to the API call and contexts is an array of Table contexts (see below).

 ### Table Contexts